 JBL Quantum 100 Entry-Level Gaming Headset Review

-For only 50 dollars, you get bright looking gaming headphones in a cardboard box that is also pretty easy on the eyes.
-The box has a descriptive front as it mentions all the supported platforms including VR helmets, Macs, smartphones, Nintendo Switch game consoles, Xbox, Sony PlayStation, and PCs.
-Moreover, all the supported functions of the headphones and the nomenclature of the gadget are also mentioned on the front side.
+For just $50, you get a bright looking gaming headset in a cardboard box that is also fairly easy on the eyes.
+The front of the box is descriptive as it mentions all the supported platforms including VR headsets, Macs, smartphones, Nintendo Switch, Xbox, Sony PlayStation and PC gaming consoles.
+In addition, all the supported features of the headset and the nomenclature of the gadget are also mentioned on the front.

-Inside the box of the JBL Quantum 100, there are pretty standard items including an adapter, wires, a data-sheet for safety, a microphone (removable) with protective windshield foam, and a user manual.
+Inside the JBL Quantum 100 box, there are some pretty standard items, including an adapter, wires, a data sheet for safety, a microphone (removable) with a protective foam for the windscreen, and a user manual.

 As witnessed in the previous models, JBL Quantum 100 also has amazing comfort levels.
 The gadget is of a minimalistic design with only the needed buttons and no LEDs that sometimes overdo the gadget.
 The volume can be controlled through a wheel on the right side and the microphone can be switched on or off as per desire using the dedicated button.